Skip to content

 Congregational Leadership Team for the Sisters of St. Joseph of Carondelet

-The Congregational Leadership Team for the Sisters of St. Joseph of Carondelet is comprised of (left to right) Sisters Sean C. Peters, CSJ; Patty Johnson, CSJ; Mary M. McGlone, CSJ; and Sally Harper, CSJ.
+The Congregational Leadership Team for the Sisters of St. Joseph of Carondelet is comprised of (left to right) Eileen McCann, CSJ; Laura Bufano, CSJ; Gail Trippett, CSJ; Patty Chang, CSJ; and Anne Davis, CSJ.

-The sisters elected to the Congregational Leadership Team serve with equally shared leadership and authority in order to assure collegiality, a diversity of gifts and a variety of viewpoints in planning and decision making for the congregation.
+The sisters elected to the Congregational Leadership Team serve with equally shared leadership and authority to assure collegiality, a diversity of gifts and a variety of viewpoints in planning and decision-making for the congregation.
 The team members work to keep the life and ministry of the congregation contemporary as well as faithful to the spirit of the Gospel and of our founders.

 Congregational Leadership Team members